Fabian Gloor

-Fabian Gloor Ronda (born 12 August 2002) is a Cuban professional footballer who plays as a defensive midfielder for the Swiss club Bellinzona, on loan from Zürich, and the Cuba national team.
+Fabian Gloor Ronda (born 12 August 2002) is a Cuban professional footballer who plays as a defensive midfielder for the Swiss club FC Schaffhausen, and the Cuba national team.

 Club career

 Gloor is a youth product of the Swiss clubs FC Adliswil, FC Zürich and Red Star Zürich.
 On 5 July 2023, Gloor signed a professional contract with FC Zürich for 2 seasons.
 On 19 July 2023, he moved to Baden on loan for the 2023–24 season in the Swiss Challenge League.
 He made his senior and professional debut with Baden in a 6–0 Swiss Challenge League loss to Thun on 4 August 2023.
 On 3 July 2024, Gloor was loaned to Bellinzona, also in the Swiss Challenge League.

 International career

-Gloor was born in Cuba to a Swiss father and Cuban mother, holding both nationalities.
+Gloor was born in Puerto Padre, Cuba to a Swiss father and Cuban mother, holding both nationalities.
 In November 2023, he was called up to the Cuba national team for a friendly against Russia.